microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/RDP_ClientUserGuide.md

 * To use **interactive** mode, replace it to  &#60; Adapter xsi:type="interactive" name="IRdpedispSUTControlAdapter" / &#62; .

-* To use **protocol-based** mode, replace it to

-*  &#60; Adapter xsi:type="managed" name="IRdpedispSUTControlAdapter" adaptertype="Microsoft.Protocols.TestSuites.Rdp.ProtocolBasedRdpedispSUTControlAdapter"/ &#62;
+* To use **protocol-based** mode, replace it to &#60; Adapter xsi:type="managed" name="IRdpedispSUTControlAdapter" adaptertype="Microsoft.Protocols.TestSuites.Rdp.ProtocolBasedRdpedispSUTControlAdapter"/ &#62;

 When using the **powershell** mode, test cases automatically trigger SUT to connect to the test suite and change display configuration of SUT.

 When using the **interactive** mode, test cases pop up dialogs and guide you to perform testing steps manually.

-When using the **protocol-based** mode, an agent is also needed on SUT according to [RDP SUT control protocol](SUT\_Remote\_Control_Protocol.pdf), the agent is used to receive SUT control request from test suite and operate RDP client on SUT accordingly.
+When using the **protocol-based** mode, an agent is also needed on SUT according to **SUT\_Remote\_Control\_Protocol.pdf**, the agent is used to receive SUT control request from test suite and operate RDP client on SUT accordingly.

 ### <a name="_Toc421010915"/>Run the Smoke Test